Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Introduction

 Our research contributes to the literature characterizing FOMC members' policy preferences through various forms of communication.
 For instance, \citet{kahn2018understanding} examined the Compilation and Summary of Individual Economic Projections to study how hawks and doves in the FOMC differed in their views of appropriate monetary policy, while \citet{apel2022much} used minutes and transcripts to measure participants' ``hawkishness'' and found it improves forecasting of future policy. \citet{bertsch2022central} employed a BERT-based model to analyze speeches, focusing on non-dual mandate concerns that influenced policy.
 Similarly, \citet{bordo2023perceived} used a hawk-dove measure to study how members' personal characteristics shaped their preferences.

-Our paper differs by using FOMC transcripts, which provide a more detailed record of members' views.
-We construct a measure of hidden dissent at the meeting level rather than at the individual level, allowing members' policy stances to vary over time rather than categorically labeling them as hawks or doves.
-Our findings indicate that hidden dissent within a meeting is closely related to current economic conditions, with little influence from personal characteristics.
+Our paper moves beyond traditional static classifications by using FOMC transcripts, which provide a more detailed record of members' views.
+By applying our deep learning model to the full content of transcripts, we construct a hidden dissent score at the individual-meeting level rather than the individual level, allowing members' policy preferences to fluctuate over time rather than categorically labeling them as hawks or doves.
+This method provides a more flexible and granular view compared to assigning fixed labels, capturing the nuances of policy deliberation.
+We also show that hidden dissent is closely related to current economic conditions, with little influence from personal characteristics.

+In addition, our work connects to the literature examining explicit voting dissent as an information channel in monetary policy.
+Studies like \citet{riboni2014dissent} demonstrate that dissenting votes can predict future policy actions, while \citet{madeira2023origins} link dissent frequency to specific economic conditions, such as supply shocks that create policy trade-offs.
+However, a key limitation of focusing solely on recorded votes is their rarity.
+In contrast, our hidden dissent measure proves to be more prevalent and, as we demonstrate, shows a closer connection with the macroeconomic situation and tangible influences on financial markets, complementing the insights gained from studying explicit dissent.

-In addition, we also apply our deep learning model to FOMC meeting minutes to derive a more timely assessment of hidden dissent.
+Furthermore, we also apply our deep learning model to FOMC meeting minutes to derive a more timely assessment of hidden dissent.
 This approach takes advantage of our model's ability to capture nuanced dissent, offering a consistent, data-driven index that can be utilized soon after meetings, rather than waiting for the five-year lagged release of transcripts.

 This paper is structured as follows.
 We lay out the various variables and data sources in \autoref{data}.
 Then \autoref{methodology} describes the customized deep learning model and the generation of hidden dissent scores.
 In \autoref{results} we discuss our empirical strategies and examine the economic meaning of the hidden dissent measure.
 And \autoref{conclusion} concludes.